morakot-inta/ptg-aks-labs-public/lab3-secret/README.md

 ```

 **ADD 2 — the mount, at `spec.template.spec.containers[0].volumeMounts`**

-Inside the container, alongside `ports` and `resources`:

 ```yaml
         volumeMounts:       # ← ADD THIS BLOCK
         - name: secrets
           mountPath: /mnt/secrets-store
           readOnly: true
 ```

-`name: secrets` has to match in both — that is what joins the mount to the volume.

-`lab3-secret/solution/deployment.yaml` has the exact indentation if you want to compare.

 ```bash
 kubectl apply -f k8s/deployment.yaml